celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

 - Deploy

-The hardhat config file already has the right configuration to enable us deploy to the Celo testnet.
+The hardhat config file already has the right configuration to enable us to deploy to the Celo testnet.

 ```bash
 yarn deploy
 ```

-Deployment artifacts is saved in `deployments` folder.
+Deployment artifacts are saved in the `deployments` folder.

 ## Frontend

 This project is NFT-gated hence users will be denied access to the Dapp interactive page unless they already owned our nft.
-We will build an intelligence that automatically detects if users own membership nft otherwise we'll ask them to mint first before granting them access.
+We will build intelligence that automatically detects if users own membership nft otherwise we'll ask them to mint first before granting them access.

 Exit the current directory into the root folder and install the dependencies: